sergei-lapin/BlurView/README.md

 ## What is it?

-A RenderScript base BlurView that is capable of blurring the content underneath it
+A RenderScript based BlurView that is capable of blurring the content underneath it

 ![](blur-view-example.gif)